B2B Lead Generation: Customer Journey Map

 The Importance of the Customer Journey Map

-Overall, this strategy should play a prominent role in B2B sales and marketing strategy.
+Overall, this strategy should play a prominent role in B2B sales, account based selling, and marketing strategy.
 From the initial prep work and research of a lead to closing the deal, this map will be there to guide and collect data.

 Start as soon as you capture a lead, and continue using the map throughout the customer journey stages.
 This will ensure that your leads are following the path to conversion.